kuriwaki/cces_candidates/README.md

 - `GRASSLEY, CHARLES ERNEST (CHUCK)`: commonly known as Chuck Grassley (IA)
 - `CORNYN, JOHN, III`: commonly known as John Cornyn (TX)
 - `KENNEDY, JOSEPH P. (JOE), III`: commonly known as Joe Kennedy (MA)
+- `KELLY, GEORGE J. (MIKE), JR.`, commonly known as Mike Kelly (PA).
+Note the use of periods for abbreviation and comma before the JR.
 - `WASSERMAN SCHULTZ, DEBBIE`: note the last name is not hyphenated and is two words
+- `JACKSON LEE, SHEILA`: note that the last name is not Lee, so we use this instead of "LEE, SHEILA JACKSON"

 Note that these names are *different* from other official names (1) on the ballot, (2) on the Clerk of the House report, or the (3) FEC.
 Any of these sources can disagree on the formatting of the names or whether to abbreviate a middle name.